bhanu4134/Customer-Segmentation/README.md

 The technique of customer segmentation is dependent on several key differentiators that divide customers into groups to be targeted.
 Data related to demographics, geography, economic status as well as behavioral patterns play a crucial role in determining the company direction towards addressing the various segments.

 About the project:
-In this project we used mall customer data, formed clusters with elbow method and finally obtained customer segmentation.
+In this project we used mall customer data and formed clusters with elbow method and finally customer segmentation is obtained.